 Andy Moral teaches fourth grade in Council Rock School District in Bucks County, Pennsylvania.
 Andy earned his bachelor’s degree from Saint Joseph’s University and master’s in curriculum and instruction from the University of Scranton.
 He was introduced to Responsive Classroom early in his teaching career and has seen improved academic performance and classroom culture as a result.
 In addition to serving as a full-time classroom teacher, Andy works as a staff developer in his school district and supports teachers in grades K–8 with their knowledge and implementation of the Responsive Classroom approach.
 Andy coauthored Seeing the Good in Students and Empowering Educators: A Comprehensive Guide to Teaching Grades 3, 4, 5, both published by Center for Responsive Schools.
 He also authored the Quick Coaching Guide Replacing Direct Teaching With Active Learning, and sees the benefits of using movement to increase student learning outcomes and promote positive behavior.
 Outside of teaching, Andy enjoys exercising and spending time with his wife and two children.

-Ann Rose Santoro has over 25 years of elementary school teaching experience and five years’ experience as an instructional coach in Port Chester, New York.
+Ann Rose Santoro has over thirty-five years of teaching experience and five years of experience as an instructional coach in Port Chester, New York.
+Ann Rose now works full-time for Center for Responsive Schools as an educational consultant and coach.
 She was trained in the Responsive Classroom approach by some of the original founders, including Chip Wood, Marlynn Clayton, and Ruth Charney, and became a Responsive Classroom consulting teacher in 2010.
 Ruth Charney’s Teaching Children to Care was transformational for Ann Rose as an educator, and being a Responsive Classroom teacher has been a life-changing experience.
 Ann Rose was awarded Teacher of the Year in her district, has served as a member of the Bill & Melinda Gates Foundation Teacher Advisory Council, and is an America Achieves Educator Voice Fellow.
-She holds a bachelor of science in psychology and a master of teaching degree, and is currently working toward a doctor of education in Teacher Leader in Digital Transformation.
+She holds a bachelor of science in psychology and a master of teaching degree and recently received a doctorate of education in teacher leadership in digital transformation.
 Ann Rose spends her free time on Cape Cod with her family and on the slopes snowboarding during the winter.